How to Verify a Quantum Computation: Introduction

 \subsection{Contributions}

-Our main contributions are a new, simple quantum prover interactive proof system for~$\BQP$, with a verifier whose quantum power is limited to the random preparation of single-qubit pure states, together with a new proof technique:
+Our main contributions are a new, simple quantum-prover interactive proof system for~$\BQP$, with a verifier whose quantum power is limited to the random preparation of single-qubit pure states, together with a new proof technique.

-\paragraph{New protocol.} All prior approaches to the verification of quantum computations required some type of encoding (either of the input or of the computation).
+\paragraph{New protocol.} All prior approaches to the verification of quantum computations required some type of encoding (either of the input or of the computation), or otherwise had the verifier perform part of the computation.
 In contrast, our protocol achieves soundness via the verifier's random choice of different types of runs.
 This is a typical construction in interactive proofs, and in some sense it is surprising that it is used here for the first time in the context of verifying quantum computations.
 According to the new protocol, the overhead required for verification can be reduced to repetition of a very simple protocol (with overhead at most linear compared to performing the original computation), and thus may lead to implementations sooner than expected (in general, it is much easier to repeat an experiment using different initial settings, than to run a single, more complex experiment!).

 \paragraph{New proof technique.} In order to prove soundness, we use the proof technique of a reduction to an ``entanglement-based'' protocol.
-This proof technique originates from Shor and Preskill~\cite{SP00} and has been used in a number of quantum cryptographic scenarios, \emph{e.g.}~\cite{DamBoundedStorage, DFPR13,QCED}.
-This is the first time that this technique is used in the context of the verification of quantum computations; we show how the technique provides a much-needed succinct and convincing method to prove soundness.
+This proof technique originates from Shor and Preskill~\cite{SP00} and has been used in a number of quantum cryptographic scenarios, \eg,~\cite{DFSS05, DFPR14,FBS+14}.
+To the best of our knowledge, this is the first time that this technique is used in the context of the verification of quantum computations; we show how the technique provides a much-needed succinct and convincing method to prove soundness.
 In particular, it allows us to reduce the analysis of an interactive protocol to the analysis of a non-interactive one, and to formally delay the verifier's choice of run until \emph{after} the interaction with the prover.